LNA-DEV/Space-Fighter/README.md

 #### Attention: You can't shoot and move at the same time!
 The difficulty must come from somewhere^^
+Also you can't shoot more than three bullets at a time.

 ### Controls
 |Key|Action|